mplacona/realkotlin.com/_tutorials/2018-04-16-extension-functions-in-kotlin.md

 }
 ```

-An extension function is a member function of a class that is defined outside the class and valiud throughout your project.
+An extension function is a member function of a class that is defined outside the class and valid throughout your project.